AmadNaseem/AmadNaseem/README.md

 ## 👨‍💻 About Me
 I’m a passionate Software Engineer with a proven track record in delivering scalable, resilient, and innovative solutions.
 My expertise spans across backend and frontend development, with a focus on optimizing performance and scalability.
-I thrive in challenging environments and am committed to contributing to the success of every project I work on.

 ## 💻 Tech Stack
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)